 Try to remove emotion from the negotiation as much as possible and focus on what influences the counterparty.
 You can reduce conflict by figuring out what the other party wants.

-For instance, instead of saying “I believe” or “I think,” you should use impersonal language phrases that state facts.
-Don’t say that you think the two companies will be at risk, but say: “If we agree to these two terms, both companies will be at risk.”
+For example, rather than saying, “I believe that approach will create risk,” use impersonal language phrases that state facts.
+Say instead: “If we agree to these terms, both companies will be at risk.”

 4. Ask for what’s fair